 Step 1.
 Pick a template

-Choosing the right template for your resume is crucial.
-It saves time and provides you with a clean, modern design that presents your information in an organized manner.
+Choosing the right resume template is crucial.
+It saves time and provides you with a modern design that organizes your information.

-While creating a resume from scratch allows you to showcase your creativity and experiment with different formats, using a clean, easy-to-read template is generally a much safer and more convenient option.
+Crafting a resume from scratch allows you to showcase your creativity and experiment with different formats.
+However, using a clean, easy-to-read template is generally a much safer and more convenient option.

 Here are some tips to help you select the perfect template: